GiladLeef/StarterSaaS/README.md

 # SaaS Backend Starter

-This is a generic SaaS backend + frontend starter template built with Go, Gin, and GORM with SQLite and Typescript/Next.js on the frontend.
+This is a generic, modern and simple full SaaS backend + frontend starter template built with Go, Gin, and GORM with SQLite and Typescript/Next.js on the frontend.

 ## Features